India to welcome Cheetahs from Africa for the first time in 7 decades

 Shah informed that they have initiated the procedure of making an enclosure for around 10 cheetahs, including 5 females to be brought to Kuno in Sheopur district from South Africa.
 He further added that it

 is going to be completed by August.
 He continued that according to the plan, Indian officials will be sent to South Africa for training and

 sensitization in June and July this year.
+This training is important step for India to welcome Cheetahs from Africa into its environment.
 The transference of the cheetahs will happen in October and November.